JmePaz/self-tuning-imgrestoration/README.md

 - Extraction of Kernel used in JPEG file
 - Use this as a parameters in a unsupervised wiener algorithm
 - Only works for grayscale images (for now)
-- Created a Web interface (React Front End) and  Flask (Python Back End)
+- Created a Web interface React (Front End) and  Python Flask (Back End)
   - Filter Page
   - Restoration Page